Live

-Why We Track Irritability and Psychomotor Changes, Not Just Mood
+Why We Track Irritability, Not Just Mood

 Your psychiatrist doesn’t ask “rate your mood 1 to 10.”